DIAGNijmegen/picai_eval/README.md

 plt.show()
 ```

 To perform subset analysis, a list of _subject IDs_ can be provided.
-To view the available subject IDs, run `print(metrics.subject_list)`.
-Currently, the lesion-wise weights are not automatically re-computed for the subset, so these must be provided manually.
+To view all available subject IDs, run `print(metrics.subject_list)`.
+Currently, lesion-wise sample weights are not automatically re-computed for the subset, so these must be provided manually.

 ```python
 subject_list = [..., ...]  # list of case identifiers